Adam Dustan

 Multiple last minute pivots surfaced just prior to launch.

-Product focus shift to “soft launch” for Existing Customers & Account Servicing, from new customer acquisition
+New Product leadership shifted focus to a “soft launch” for Existing Customers & Account Servicing, from new customer acquisition

-• I created a new headline and redesigned Hero section
+• I created a new headline and redesigned the Hero section

 The 2nd of 2 corporate rebrands and a new brand language was introduced